wesabe/grendel-ruby/README.md

     user = client.users.create("alice", "s3kret")  # returns a Grendel::User with id "alice" and password "s3kret"

-If the user `id` is taken, a `Grendel::HTTPException` will be thrown with a message containing `422 Unprocessable Entity` and an explanation.
+If the user `id` is taken, a `Grendel::Client::HTTPException` will be thrown with a message containing `422 Unprocessable Entity` and an explanation.

 ### Viewing A User